ps-pat/Moonshine.jl/docs/src/quickstart.md

 @time build!(rng, arg_exact, noprogress = true)
 @time build!(rng, arg_smc, winwidth = 0, noprogress = true)
 ```
-As you can see, significant gains.
-Memory usage is a little bit higher for
+As you can see, there are significant gains.
+Memory usage is a little higher
-approximate sampling due to higher recombination event count ultimately leading
+for approximate sampling due to the increased number of recombination events,
-to, well, more stuff to store in memory.
-We can actually verify that:
+ultimately leading to, well, more stuff to store in memory.
+We can actually verify
+that:
 ```@repl quickstart
 nrecombinations(arg_exact)
 nrecombinations(arg_smc)